HDR/MBC30-Flashcart/readme.md

 ## Make sure you read the license, if you see anyone selling these, please send me a message.

-MBC30 Flashcart based on retroreboot's cartridge that uses 0603 components and has added support for 4MB roms
+MBC30 Flashcart inspired by retroreboot's MBC3 cartridge.

 ## Ordering